Best Free Password Managers: Secure Your Logins in 2025

 NordPass XChaCha20 30 days

-LastPass AES 256-bit (1 device type only) 30 days
+LastPass AES 256-bit (1 device type only) (1:1 only) 30 days

 Free vs Paid Password Managers